German Soccer Star Mesut Ozil Quits National Team After Erdogan Photo Backlash

 — Laura Pitel (@laurapitel) July 22, 2018

 Ozil said that his photograph with Erdogan was merely him acknowledging his family’s roots and had nothing to do with the politics that the Turkish president espouses.
-Germany has been one of Erdogan’s fiercest critics in Europe, accusing the Turskish president of consolidating power by cracking down on dissenters and choking democracy.
+Germany has been one of Erdogan’s fiercest critics in Europe, accusing the Turkish president of consolidating power by cracking down on dissenters and choking democracy.

 “For me, having a picture with President Erdogan wasn’t about politics or elections, it was about me respecting the highest office of my family’s country.
 My job is a football player and not a politician, and our meeting was not an endorsement of any policies.